telerik/winforms-docs/controls/task-board/task-board-sorting-tasks.md

 By default, the columns are displayed in the order of adding the columns.
 Let's consider that the columns are added in this way: "In Development", "Done", "Ready for Test", "Deleted":

->Default Columns Order
+>caption Default Columns Order

 ![WinForms RadTaskBoard Default Tasks Order](images/task-board-sorting-tasks001.png)

 If the **SortColumns** method is called, the column's title is considered and the columns are ordered alphabetically:

->Default Columns Sort Order
+>caption Default Columns Sort Order

 ![WinForms RadTaskBoard Default Sort Order](images/task-board-sorting-tasks002.png)